Society of the Mongol Empire

-This article is about the society of the Mongol Empire, with a particular emphasis on the Mongols within it.
-When the empire was at its largest extent these formed only a tiny proportion of the total population, and in the majority of respects, the many peoples inside the empire were allowed to continue their social customs.
-The Mongols living among them tended, like the foreign ruling class of other empires, to lead largely separate lives, although over time there was a considerable cultural influence.
-This was especially the case in Persia and China.
+Mongols living within the Mongol Empire (1206–1368) maintained their own culture, not necessarily reflective of the majority population of the historical Mongolian empire, as most of the non-Mongol peoples inside it were allowed to continue their own social customs.
+The Mongol class largely lead separate lives, although over time there was a considerable cultural influence, especially in Persia and China.

-During the period of the empire, the Mongols in occupied areas mostly had to make the transition from a nomadic way of life, based in yurt tents and herding livestock, to living in cities as the imposed rulers of a local population, backed up by the ferocious power of the Mongol army.
+Some Mongols tended to make the transition from a nomadic way of life, based in yurt tents and herding livestock, to living in cities as the imposed rulers of a local population backed up by the Mongol army.
 But where possible they tended to retain their habits and customs, especially in matters to do with the family.
 They were given lavish grants of land and sometimes other sources of revenue.

 Administration

 Mongol governments would regularly appoint regional administrators from disparate places in the empire to rule other areas, sending Han Chinese and Khitans from China to serve as administrators over the Muslim population in Bukhara in Central Asia, and importing Central Asians to serve as administrators in China.
-This strategy was implemented to curtail the power of the local peoples of dominated lands.
+This strategy was meant to curtail power of the local peoples of dominated lands.